-Posted on almost 3 years ago by Alan Jarque
+Posted on about 3 years ago by Alan Jarque

 With first round CAO offers being issued today, Science Foundation Ireland’s Smart Futures programme is encouraging students to explore all avenues to pursue a career in science, technology, engineering or maths (STEM), even if they did not get the points they had hoped to achieve.
 Commenting on the first round offers, Prof Mark Ferguson, Director General Science Foundation Ireland and Chief Scientific Adviser to the Government of Ireland said: